SCORM: What it is and how SCORM works

 Despite its many benefits, it does come with a few challenges:

-- Complexity: Creating SCORM-compliant content can be technically demanding.
-It often requires specialized software and a good understanding of the standards, which can be a steep learning curve for new developers.
-This complexity can sometimes lead to longer development times and higher costs.
+Complexity: Creating SCORM-compliant content requires specialized software and technical expertise.
+This can lead to longer development times and higher costs.

 By understanding these challenges, organizations can better navigate the limitations of SCORM and consider when it might be appropriate to explore or integrate alternative standards.